Mixd/wp-deploy/readme.md

 A framework for deploying WordPress projects with Capistrano:

-- Automates WordPress deployments on any number of environments
+- Automates WordPress deployments via git/github on any number of environments
 - Automates database migrations between environments
 - Removes all references to development URLs in production environments (and vice versa)
 - Sychronises your WordPress `uploads/` directories between environments